Cordobo/angularx-qrcode/README.md

 # angularx-qrcode
-`angularx-qrcode` is an Ionic 3 and Angular4-7.1 QR Code component/module library to generate QR Codes (Quick Response) in your Ionic and Angular 4/5/6/7+ app with support for AOT.
+`angularx-qrcode` is an Ionic 3 and Angular4-7.2 QR Code component/module library to generate QR Codes (Quick Response) in your Ionic and Angular 4/5/6/7+ app with support for AOT.
 It is a drop-in replacement for the no-longer-maintained angular2 component `ng2-qrcode` and based on qrcodejs.

 ## Demo App

 An Angular app with a working implementation of angularx-qrcode is available on [github.com/Cordobo/angularx-qrcode-sample-app](https://github.com/Cordobo/angularx-qrcode-sample-app).

-## Installation 1.5.1
+## Installation 1.5.2
-    # Angular 5/6/6.1/7/7.1 and Ionic
+    # Angular 5/6/6.1/7/7.1/7.2 and Ionic
     npm install angularx-qrcode --save
     # Or use yarn
     yarn add angularx-qrcode

 ## Older Versions

-    # Angular 7.1
-    npm install angularx-qrcode@1.4.0 --save

-    # Angular 7
-    npm install angularx-qrcode@1.3.0 --save

-    # Angular 6/6.1
-    npm install angularx-qrcode@1.2.4 --save

-    # Angular 5
-    npm install angularx-qrcode@1.1.7 --save

     # Angular 4
     npm install angularx-qrcode@1.0.3 --save